meg-gutshall/flatiron-curriculum-notes/4-procedural-ruby/procedural-ruby-curriculum-tree.md

 ├── Logic and Conditionals
 │   ├── If Statements
 │   │   ├── If Statements Lab
-│   │   ├── Ternary Operators and Statement Modifiers
+│   │   └── Ternary Operators and Statement Modifiers Lab
-│   │   └── If Statements Quiz
+│   ├── If Statements Quiz
 │   ├── Case Statements
-│   │   └── Case Statements Quiz
+│   ├── Case Statements Quiz
 │   └── Logic and Conditionals Quiz
 ├── Looping
 │   ├── Intro to Loops
 │   ├── Looping
 │   │   ├── Looping Lab
-│   │   ├── Times
+│   │   └── Times Lab
-│   │   └── Looping Quiz
+│   ├── Looping Quiz
 │   ├── While and Until Loops
 │   │   └── While and Until Loops Lab
 │   └────── Countdown to Midnight Lab